-Charges to the Task Force to Study the Comprehensive Needs of Children in the State charged this task force, which first had been established under Public Act 21-46, "to continue to study the comprehensive needs of children in the state and the extent to which such needs are being met by educators, community members and local and state agencies" (p.
+Charges to the Task Force to Study the Comprehensive Needs of Children in the State

+The Connecticut General Assembly (2022), through Public Act 22-81, Section 24, charged this task force, which first had been established under Public Act 21-46, "to continue to study the comprehensive needs of children in the state and the extent to which such needs are being met by educators, community members and local and state agencies" (p.
 18).
 Specifically, the Task Force was assigned to: